KylekJeon/PaintOver/README.md

 - CSS for styling, HTML for Event Listeners
 - Webpack to bundle and serve up various scripts
 - Github pages for hosting
+- Tone.js, an audio sequencing library, will be used for the step-sequencing aspect of this game.

 In addition to the entry file, there will be various scripts involved in the game logic.